isovector/talks/new-kind-of-programming/new-kind-of-programming.md

     - "its semigroup instance is homomorphic"
     - or "it's a semigroup pointwise"
     - WAY EASIER THAN TYPING
-  - how would we make this?
-    - intros x1 x2,
-    - destruct x1;
-    - homo x2
-  - and, well, now what? we'd like to be able to restrict the hypothesis in our hole
-  - we can do it via `pointwise`
-    - which filters out any arguments that didn't come from the same context you're in
-      - IMPL NOTE -- need to track this!!
-    - now it's just what we know
-      - use <>;
-      - assumption
-  - et voila
-  - same order of magnitude as writing it by hand
-    - but again, like functor, this is completely reusable
     - it will automatically scale to the correct arity
 - one last thing
   - sometimes you need to change your thinking pattern to really capture what it is you're trying to accomplish